 METHODS

 We searched CINAHL Plus with Full Text (EBSCOhost), Cochrane Database of Systematic Reviews, PubMed, and Scopus (Elsevier) databases using subject headings (e.g., “healthcare worker reentry” and “refresher programs” and key words “re-enter,” “return-to-work,” AND “physician,” “nurse”).
-The final sample of our systematic literature review included 39 articles and Table 1 describes the article extraction process.
+The final sample of our systematic literature review included 39 articles, and Table 1 describes the article extraction process.
 Of the 39 articles, 26 examined reengagement practices internationally and 13 were based in the United States.
 Sixteen (16) articles described reengagement practices (Table 3) while the other 23 studies described the facilitators and barriers to reengaging various professions of the health workforce.
 Overarching facilitators and barriers to workforce reengagement at various levels (clinician-level, organizational-level and systemic/policy-level) identified in this review are outlined in Table 2.